nefarius/docs.nefarius.at/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

     - Click on the "New" button to create a new profile
     - When asked if a preset is to be used, choose "yes"
     - Select `Gamepad` and then `DualShock 4` at the Output Controller
-    - Adjust the Light Bar color to what you desire acordingly to the [_Light Bar to LEDs translation_ section](#light-bar-color-to-leds-translation) (in the example below the profile will be represented by LED 2)
+    - Adjust the Light Bar color to what you desire accordingly to the [_Light Bar to LEDs translation_ section](#light-bar-color-to-leds-translation) (in the example below the profile will be represented by LED 2)
     - Give a name to your profile (e.g.: DS3 to DS4)
     - Save the profile
     - Back in the _Controllers_ tab, click on the _Selected profile_ box and change from default to the profile you just created